 Elegant, pendulous, very dense, slender culms and small, narrow foliage leaves.
 In its small leaves and prominent red-brown culm sheath veins it is similar to Fargesia nitida, but taller and more pendulous.
-The cultivated introduction has culms that become yellow, purple branchlets, purple to white leaf sheaths and dark green leaves.
-This species is sometimes considered a synonym of Fargesia ferax, but would appear to be a somewhat smaller bamboo with slightly different characteristics.
+The introduction from Wolong (illustrated here) is a very pretty bamboo with culms that become golden yellow, purple branchlets, pale unspotted culm sheaths with pale hairs, reddened branchlets and leaf sheaths, proximally densely pubescent lower leaf blade surfaces, and dark green leaves.

-Borinda angustissima was introduced into the US from Wolong, Sichuan by J. Waddick in 1989.
+Borinda angustissima was introduced to the west from Wolong, Sichuan by J. Waddick in 1989.